Right Double Angle Quote

 The right double angle quote has the Unicode code point U+00BB.
 In HTML you can write it as » or », or with the named entity ».

-Does the right double angle quote symbol work everywhere?
+Can I use the right double angle quote symbol in HTML and CSS?

 Related symbols